joy-adeoti/genomics_intern_hackbio_2024/README.md

 Pipeline workflow

-Check the the requirement text for the required tools
+Check the requirement text for the required tools

 Run the setup file (setup.sh) by running the command to install tools

-Run the script.sh to execute the pipeline
+Run the script. sh to execute the pipeline

-The following files and subdirectories will be generated
+The following files and subdirectories will be generated bcf_outputfile bwa_outputfile data fastp.html fastp.json

-BAMS
-SAM
-VCF
-data: data/fastq, data/ref data/fastq/trimmed_reads
+fastqc_out